 The domain includes all Class I areas in Colorado with the exception of Mesa Verde NP.
-Mesa Verde was excluded because it is more than 300 km from all of the BART-eligible sources in Colorado and because the BART-eligible sources in Colorado would have higher impacts at other Class I areas.
-That is, impacts are Mesa Verde would not be the controlling 98th percentile values for this analysis.
+Mesa Verde was excluded because it is more than 300 km from all of the BARTeligible sources in Colorado and because the BART-eligible sources in Colorado would have higher impacts at other Class I areas.
+That is, preliminary modeling indicates that impacts at Mesa Verde will not be the controlling 98th percentile values for this analysis.
 The domain does not include Class I areas in any nearby states because the 98th percentile impacts from Colorado's BART-eligible sources are expected to be highest at Class I areas in Colorado.
+This assumption is based on source-to-receptor distances and professional judgment regarding prevailing air pollutant transport regimes.
 The CALMET domain includes almost the entire state of Colorado.
 It is about 480 km x 480 km in the longitudinal and meridonal directions, respectively, with 4-kilometer CALMET grid cells.